Skip to main content

 Relying on a plumber instead of a bottle of harmful drain cleaner means not having to deal with bigger, messier, and more expensive plumbing issues in the future.
 A plumber can also help you figure out what’s causing the repeated clogs and find ways to avoid them.

-Call Grasshopper Heating, Cooling, Plumbing & Electrical for Help with Clogs and Other Plumbing Concerns
+Call Grasshopper Heating & Cooling for Help with Clogs and Other Plumbing Concerns

 The next time you have a clogged sink and think about picking up a bottle of drain cleaner to clear it, remember that if you were to ask a plumber, “Do liquid drain cleaners damage pipes?” they would say, “Yes.”
-Unless you want to cause more problems, put the bottle back on the shelf and contact Grasshopper Heating, Cooling, Plumbing & Electrical for help instead.
+Unless you want to cause more problems, put the bottle back on the shelf and contact Grasshopper Heating & Cooling for help instead.
 Call (518) 545-3271 to request a plumber at any time in the Clifton Park, NY, area.

 Schedule Service